 Link: Classcraft homepage

 Classcraft is a fun learning management system that gamifies classes.
-I use it to get younger students to behave and be more mindful of their own behaviour.
-Its premium features are free for now, but they’re worth the money.
-I know I would subscribe even after the circuit breaker is over.
+I use it to get younger students to behave and be more mindful of their behaviour.

 Interactive Fiction Database (Story games)